-The Government will work with the other EAC member states to harmonize curriculum standards and where feasible the national curriculum will be aligned to international education trends and standards
+The Government will work with the other EAC member states to harmonize curriculum standards and where feasible the national curriculum will be aligned to international education trends and standards.

-- i.
-Cooperating with EAC member states to develop regional curriculum standards: - ii.
+- Cooperating with EAC member states to develop harmonized regional curriculum standards; - ii.
 Harmonize the Kenya National Qualifications Framework with those of the EAC member states; - iii.
-Cooperate with other states within the auspices of UNESCO to align to the IBE as far it serves national interests; and - iv.
+Cooperate with other states within the auspices of UNESCO to align to the IBE as far as it serves national interests and; - iv.
 Benchmark with other international curriculum development centres.

-CHAPTER THIRTEEN: COUNTY-SPECIFIC DEVELOPMENT AGENDA
+CHAPTER THIRTEEN COUNTY-SPECIFIC DEVELOPMENT AGENDA

-To promote county participation in setting the curriculum agenda and contributing countyspecific content that will spur development in the respective counties
+To promote county participation in setting the curriculum agenda and contributing countyspecific content that will spur development in the respective counties.

-Kenya has embraced a devolved Government system where some ECDE and Youth Polytechnics have been devolved.
-Besides, the national Government id decentralizing education and empowering county offices, through the County Education Boards, to take charge of education matters in their respective counties.
-Given this capacity, it is prudent to all counties to contribute to curriculum content.
+Kenya has embraced a devolved Government system where some ECDE centres and Vocational Training Centres have been devolved.
+Besides, the national Government is decentralizing education and empowering county offices, through the County Education Boards, to take charge of education matters in their respective counties.
+Given this capacity, it is prudent to allow all counties to contribute to curriculum content.
 For example, those along Lake Victoria may want to include fishing and fishing supporting systems included in their curriculum.
 The nomadic communities may wish to include subjects on nomadic life styles and how to modernize and improve their living standards.

-County Governments in cooperation with other stakeholders may contribute content to national curriculum provided such contribution may not exceed 10% of the content.
+County Governments in cooperation with other stakeholders may contribute content to national curriculum provided that such contribution does not exceed 10 percent of the content.

 - i.
-County Education Boards will research into and propose content that will relate the national curriculum to the local needs; and - ii.
+County Education Boards will research into and propose content that will relate the national curriculum to the local needs and; - ii.
 County Government will be encouraged to facilitate the delivery of content specific to their County.

-CHAPTER FOURTEEN: MONITORING AND EVALUATION
+CHAPTER FOURTEEN